tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 ---

 One of my favorite parts of Rails is the [router](https://guides.rubyonrails.org/routing.html).
-Like anything, it has some gotchas.

-For instance, the infamous guessing game of what url helper to use for any given configuration of routes.
-But for the most part, once you wrap your head around it, it stays out of the way.

 If you peek behind the curtain it has a number of interesting things going on.
 Some of these include: